GoInterject/GoInterject.github.io/bApps/bFinancials/Interject-Financials.md

 **Interject Financials:** Includes 44 data portals related to *Financials for Spreadsheets.* Data connection is redirected through ""

-**Interject Demos:**  Includes 46 data portals related to demonstrating various interject capabilities using a demo database connection point to INTERJECT's cloud enviroment.
+**Interject Demos:**  Includes 46 data portals related to demonstrating various Interject capabilities using a demo database connection pointing to Interject's cloud enviroment.

 To learn more about DataPortals, and how to set them up, visit the [DataPortals](/wPortal/Data-Portals.html) page.